jamesquinlan/Intro-Database-SQL/README.md

 # Introduction to Database and SQL

 Introduction to Database and SQL is a course offered at the University of New England (DSC 301).
+Lectures and homework centers around an online store (products, manufacturers, customers, and orders).
+Course materials contain optional project activity ideas and materials.

 ## Course Description
 ----------------------
 This course is an introduction to Database Design and Structured Query Language (SQL).
-Stu- dents will be exposed to relational databases including table design, relationships, dependencies, and normalization forms.
+Students will be exposed to relational databases including table design, relationships, dependencies, and normalization forms.
 Additionally, the course will cover data modeling using Entity-Relation (ER) models.
 Data models found in business, medicine, biology, and science will be considered.

 ## Learning Outcomes
 ---------------------